Mayurji/Mayurji/README.md

 #### Work Experience

-   >I started my career as Big Data Engineer in 2014 and moved to Analytics after couple of years.
-I have been working on Analytics since then, I have worked on multiple domains like Logistics, Telecom and Social Media platforms.
-I open to collaboration on projects in ML and DL.
+   >**I am Data Scientist with working experience on multiple domains like Logistics,Telecom and Social Media platforms.
+I am open to collaboration on projects in ML and DL.
+Check out my repositiories on Computer Vision and Machine Learning.**

 #### How I Spend My Time
    * I spend majority of my free time on learning Deep Learning & Implementing DL architectures.